 Stage1 allegations have a low threat level and do not suggest a breakdown of internal controls.
 Tips that get grouped into this stage do not have a financial or reputational impact.
-These may include employee-to-employee disputes, isolated cases of small-scale employee theft, and the normal policy complaints, misunderstandings, and personal disagreements that are often raised through a whistleblower program.
+These may include employee-to-employee disputes, isolated cases of small-scale employee theft, normal policy complaints, misunderstandings, and personal disagreements that are often raised through a whistleblower program.

-These allegations are more serious in nature, and often indicate some deficiency in the design of internal controls.
+These allegations are more severe and often indicate some deficiency in the design of internal controls.
 Examples include business rule violations such as recurring employee theft or patterns of falsifying expense reports.
 If the allegation is substantiated, then the result of the remediation process is a change to a business process or business rule, followed by an enhancement of the company’s preventive or detective internal controls.

 It is also important to assess if the allegations are signs of a bigger problem or if they could have an impact on financial reporting.
 If financial reporting is affected, sensitivity testing must be performed to calculate the low case, medium case, and worst-case financial impact.

 Internal audit’s review also might identify multiple violations.
-Again, the employees affected should be put into a legal hold which triggers the retention of email and other documents until the risk of litigation passes.
+Again, the employees affected should be put into a legal hold, which triggers the retention of email and other documents until the risk of litigation passes.
 In some cases, employee termination may be warranted.

 These are serious allegations that could have an impact on the completeness and accuracy of the audited financial statements, and that could indicate a material weakness in internal controls.
 They do not, however, appear to involve any member of the senior management team.

 Such cases are generally addressed through an internal investigation, usually under the direction of outside counsel operating under privilege.
 The investigation often involves the use of independent, outside experts as well.